tedneward/Research/content/reading/langdev/index.md

 [Creating a Ruby DSL: A Guide to Advanced Metaprogramming](https://www.toptal.com/ruby/ruby-dsl-metaprogramming-guide)

+[Towards Dynamically Extensible Syntax](https://homepages.cwi.nl/~storm/publications/jh.pdf): introduces CherryLisp -- a Lisp dialect with dynamically user-definable syntax that suffers from neither of [drawbacks listed in the abstract].

 ## Articles/Papers

 ["Three Things I Wish I Knew When I Started Designing Languages"](https://www.youtube.com/watch?v=oa0qq75i9oc)

 ["The Naked Truth About Writing a Programming Language"](https://www.digitalmars.com/articles/b90.html)

+["How Big Should a Programming Language Be?"](https://tratt.net/laurie/blog/2023/how_big_should_a_programming_language_be.html): "... a long-held opinion I have about programming language design: we have a tendency to keep adding features to a language until it becomes so big that its sheer size makes it difficult to use reliably." *Yes!*

 [Open, extensible object models](https://piumarta.com/software/cola/objmodel2.pdf): "The artificial distinction between implementation language and end-user language can be eliminated by implementing the language using only end-user objects and messages, making the implementation accessible for arbitrary modification by programmers.
 We show that three object types and five methods are sufficient to bootstrap an extensible object model and messaging semantics that are described entirely in terms of those same objects and messages."